Family-contact alarms: how they compare with monitored alarms

 Why not just use a mobile phone in an emergency?

-Mobile phones are essential for communication, but they have limitations in emergencies, particularly for older adults.
+Mobile phones are essential for communication, but they have limitations in emergencies that a personal alarm, monitored or otherwise, is designed to overcome.

 Challenges of using a mobile phone